TheNomadInOrbit/TheNomadInOrbit/README.md

 I'm a passionate self-taught Flutter developer, AI enthusiast, and tech content creator who loves exploring how technology enhances lives.
 With over 5 years of experience as one of Flutter's early adopters, I specialize in building beautiful, functional mobile applications and sharing knowledge with the developer community.

-**Founder & CEO at Devs in Tech** - Leading innovative tech ventures and building the future of mobile development.

 ---

 ## Primary Languages Used